 This isn’t a result of the shutdown, though.
 The extra time allows them to check that returns claiming these credits actually qualify for these credits.

 The government shutdown from Dec.
 22, 2018 to Jan.
 25, 2019 was the longest the U.S. ever had.
 However, the IRS continued its normal preparation for tax season and so you won’t see any delays in the processing of your return.
 That also means the shutdown will not delay your refund.
-The IRS also insists that there will be no impact even if another shutdown should happen on Feb.
-15.

 The only potential impact is that you may have a difficult time reaching the IRS over the phone.
 So consider the IRS website if you have questions about filing your return.
 To prevent other delays to your refund, the IRS also recommends that you e-file and elect for direct deposit of any refund.